The ABC Programmer's Handbook by Leo Geurts, Lambert Meertens, and Steven Pemberton

 temporary location.

-A location should be used consistently for values of one type.
-Private names
+location should be used consistently for values of one type.

-may be used for different types of values during the execution of different
+Private names may be used for different types of values during the

 command: